As an Amazon Associate I earn from qualifying purchases. Click for details.

 What actual ghost hunters said in 2009

-During June 2009, when ghosts attracted peak interest, I conducted a poll.
+In June 2009, when ghosts attracted peak interest, I conducted a poll.

-That’s when serious ghost hunting investigations were relatively new, and ghosts were trending in the news.
+That’s when serious ghost-hunting investigations were relatively new, and ghosts were trending in the news.

 I asked readers how much they charged clients, and these were the results: